 “FAMILY STRONG: REIMAGINING AFRICAN AMERICAN COMMUNITIES.”

-The AAFS delivers relevant information, evidence informed research, shared life experiences from African American families and communities, proven interventions, and best practices designed to cultivate faith and build capacities among African American change agents; enabling them to transform their lives and environments.
+The AAFI delivers relevant information, evidence informed research, shared life experiences from African American families and communities, proven interventions, and best practices designed to cultivate faith and build capacities among African American change agents; enabling them to transform their lives and environments.

-The AAFS offers a holistic faith-centered framework that serves as the foundation for all community development empowerment strategies and innovations.
+The AAFI offers a holistic faith-centered framework that serves as the foundation for all community development empowerment strategies and innovations.
 The AAFS empowers and mobilizes community groups to engage, participate, and govern policy and change efforts affecting their local communities.

 - Value the African American family in the context of the historical experience in the U.S.